Kyburz, California

-Kyburz (formerly, Slippery Ford and Slipperyford) is a small unincorporated community in El Dorado County, California.
+Kyburz (formerly Slippery Ford and Slipperyford) is a small unincorporated community in El Dorado County, California, United States.
 It is located along the South Fork of the American River and U.S. Route 50, and is surrounded by the Eldorado National Forest.
 Its elevation is 4058 feet (1237 m) above sea level.

-Settlement began a mile west at Webster’s Sugar Loaf House as a remount station for the pony express on April 3, 1860.
+Settlement began one mile west at Webster’s Sugar Loaf House as a remount station for the pony express on April 3, 1860.
 The route ran through where US 50 locally is today.
 The Slippery Ford post office opened in 1861.
 The name was changed to Slipperyford in 1896, and to Kyburz in 1911, by its Postmaster Albert Kyburz, in memory of his father Samuel Kyburz, who was an early California pioneer with John Sutter.
 The locale was along the Lincoln Highway Sierra Nevada Southern Route by 1916.